 What it also does is help us to guide future clients better because we will have a better idea of the problems that affect families going through child custody and divorce situations.
-Today’s blog post from the Law Office of Bryan Fagan, PLLC will discuss the issues of mental health and substance abuse in the context of family law cases.
+Today’s blog post from the Law Office of Bryan Fagan, PLLC, will discuss the issues of mental health and substance abuse in the context of family law cases.

 Concerns aplenty go along with substance abuse and mental health issues

-Substance abuse is difficult to prove in court
+Substance abuse is difficult to prove in court.

-If you intend to prove to a judge that your spouse has a substance abuse problem be prepared to prove it in court.
+If you intend to prove to a judge that your spouse has a substance abuse problem, be prepared to prove it in court.
 The fact is that it is not easy to prove to a judge that your spouse has substance abuse problems.

 Your perceptions may not always be the reality of the situation.
-The other concept that we must seriously consider as well is that people are not always honest when asked questions about issues related to their family law case.
+The other concept that we must seriously consider is that people are not always honest when asked questions about issues related to their family law case.

 How to protect your children from a spouse who is addicted to drugs or alcohol

 My response to her was that she was bringing people into her home to purchase the drugs, first of all.
 She had told me that a cousin sold marijuana and that the cousin would come to the home frequently to sell to her.
-That cousin often times brought “associates” with him on sales calls so you can only imagine what a judge would have thought about a drug dealer and his associates coming into a house where children were sleeping.
+That cousin often brought “associates” with him on sales calls, so you can only imagine what a judge would have thought about a drug dealer and his associates coming into a house where children were sleeping.

-Questions about drug use in the preparation for a family law case?
+Questions about drug use in preparation for a family law case?
 Contact the Law Office of Bryan Fagan, PLLC